openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-draft-decision.md

 # Editor guide to draft decisions

-Draft decisions (DD) are an optional element of the review workflow.
+Draft decisions are an optional element of the review workflow.
 It allows section editors to submit a draft of their editorial decision for approval by an editor.
 When enabled, a section editor will only see the draft decision feature on the **Decision helper** page.

 !["The draft decision page."](../images/workflow/editor-draft-decision.png)